1vb-iristr/1vb-iristr/README.md

 Here are a few things about me:
 * 15 years old, birthday on 13th of October 🎉
-* Native Vietnamese, fluent in English
+* Native Vietnamese 🇻🇳, fluent in English 🇬🇧
 * Transgender girl ♀️🏳️‍⚧️, AMAB (closeted for the time being)
 * I'm a huge sucker for anything computer science related
-* Probably a nerd as well
+* Probably a nerd as well 🤓
-* Codes in C++, learning about competitive programming
+* Codes in C++, learning about competitive programming 🖥️
 * Is interested in the game Geometry Dash
 * Big [HJfod](https://github.com/HJfod) simp
-* Always curious, always exploring new things
+* Always curious, always exploring new things 📖

 ## Contact me 💻